Quick Answer

 Two operating rules cut rework.
 Verify the filing path before commercial dates show up in client emails.
 Keep a small evidence pack with the table: draft version, route note, filing owner, and assumption-check date.

 The usual failure is false certainty, not missing contract language.
-If timeline commitments depend on SME, OSS, or CBR steps, keep placeholders in draft notes:
+If timeline commitments depend on SME, OSS, or CBR steps, keep these unresolved fields in draft notes until official guidance is checked:

 Clear handoffs keep the two-lane model alive in practice.